signalogic/SigSRF_SDK/mediaTest_readme.md

 Here are some notational conventions used in run-time stats formatting:

+1. Stats are given only for sessions listed in "Sessions"
-1. At sub-category level, stats are separated by a comma, followed by a new sub-category description.
+2. At sub-category level, stats are separated by a comma, followed by a new sub-category description.
 For example the Ooo (ch/pkts) stat shows 0/0 4/43 ..., max 0/0 4/2 ...which indicates number of ooo packets followed by max ooo packets
-2. Within a single stat at sub-category level, channels are separated by one (1) space.
+3. Within a single stat at sub-category level, channels are separated by one (1) space.
 For example the Ooo (ch/pkts) stat shows 0/0 4/43 ... indicating channel 0 has no ooo packets,. channel 4 has 43, etc
-3. Input vs. output jitter buffer times are vertically aligned to make comparison easier
+4. Input vs. output jitter buffer times are vertically aligned to make comparison easier
-4. hSession (session), ch (channel), and grp (stream group) values range from 0 to max allowed (depending on version of SigSRF software)
+5. hSession (session), ch (channel), and grp (stream group) values range from 0 to max allowed (depending on version of SigSRF software)
-5. A time value that displays as "nan" or "-nan" indicates no instance of that stat was recorded
+6. A time value that displays as "nan" or "-nan" indicates no instance of that stat was recorded

 <a name="EventLog"></a>
 # Event Log

 The SigSRF <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/libs/diaglib" target="_blank">diaglib library module</a> provides event logging APIs, which are used by the mediaMin and mediaTest reference apps and also available for user-defined applications.

+Event logs are .txt files, updated continuously by packet/media threads with informational events, status, warnings, and errors, with each entry prefixed by a timestamp (different timestamp formats may be specified, including absolute and relative time).
+Event log filenames use the following notation:

+    filename_log_MM.txt

+where filename is a user-specified name based on inputs, stream groups, or other naming convention (for the mediaMin behavior on this look for szEventLogFile in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin source code</a>), and MM is the mode of operation (none or "tm" for telecom mode, "am" for analytics mode).

+Below is an example event log.

 <pre>
 00:00:00.000.003 INFO: DSConfigPktlib() uflags = 0x7